Skip Ribbon Commands

 The subsidy under GPFirst will apply to patients, as long as they are referred to the emergency department by participating clinics with the original GPFirst Referral Form.
 This includes patients under CHAS.

-How does the participating acute hospital emergency department and UCC identify patients referred under GPFirst?
+How does the participating acute hospital Emergency Department (ED) and Urgent Care Centre (UCC) identify patients referred under GPFirst?

 GPs from participating clinics will refer patients using a GPFirst Referral Form.
-Only patients who present the original GPFirst Referral Form when they register at the respective emergency departments or UCC will qualify for the GPFirst programme benefits.
+Only patients who present the original GPFirst Referral Form when they register at the referred to ED or UCC will qualify for the GPFirst programme benefits.

-I visited a GPFirst participating clinic in Bedok and was given a GPFirst referral to CGH A&E because my condition requires urgent treatment.
-However, I would like to go to the A&E at KTPH as I live in Yishun.
+I visited a GPFirst participating clinic in Bedok and was given a GPFirst referral to CGH Emergency Department (ED) because my condition requires urgent treatment.
+However, I would like to go to the ED at KTPH as I live in Yishun.
 Will my GPFirst referral be valid?

-Patients who visit GPFirst participating clinics will be referred to the emergency department of the nearest hospital or UCC in the region.
-Patients are encouraged to adhere to GPs’ advice of seeking immediate treatment at the nearest emergency department to ensure he/she receives the required urgent care in a timely manner.
+Through GPFirst Programme, patients will be referred to the ED/UCC which is deem most appropriate by the GP.
+However, patients are encouraged to adhere to GP’s advice of seeking immediate treatment at the referred ED to ensure he/she receives the required urgent care in a timely manner

-Can patients be referred to the emergency department in other hospitals under GPFirst?
+Can patients be referred to the Emergency Department (ED) in other hospitals under GPFirst Programme?

 How much would I be charged at the participating GP clinics?